SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 2. Follow the instructions at [Connect to SharePoint Online PowerShell](https://technet.microsoft.com/en-us/library/fp161372.aspx) to connect to your SharePoint tenant.

-3. Create and assign the JSON that describes the new script to a variable as shown in the following PowerShell code.
+3. Create - and assign the JSON that describes the new script - to a variable as shown in the following PowerShell code.
+You can view and reference the latest JSON schema file here: https://developer.microsoft.com/json-schemas/sp/site-design-script-actions.schema.json

    ```powershell
     $site_script = @'